jaimecgomezz/here.term/README.md

 }
 ```

-Please make sure you have set the `hidden` option in your config file, or the terminals will be discarded when toggled.
+Please make sure you have set the `hidden` option in your config file or the terminal will be discarded when toggled.
 ```lua
 vim.opt.hidden = true
 ```